taichi-dev/taichi/docs/vector.rst

     :parameter b: (Vector, 3D)
     :return: (Vector, 3D) the cross product of ``a`` and ``b``

-    We use right-handed coordinate system, e.g.:
+    We use right-handed coordinate system, E.g.,
     ::

         a = ti.Vector([1, 2, 3])